Corianton: A Story of Unholy Love: Plot

 Seantum goes to Siron to kill Corianton and punish Isobel for her betrayal.
 Isobel tells him that she never loved Corianton and only brought him to her home to further his disgrace, but when he discovers that she is only trying to save his life, he becomes even more enraged.
 Shiblon comes to Isobel's home to retrieve Corianton.
 She tells him that she will show him where Corianton is if he will agree to take her with them when they leave.
 Shiblon refuses and looks for Corianton himself.
 Isobel determines that the only way to save Corianton from Shiblon's wrath is to send him back to his father with Shiblon.
 She starts an argument with him and tells him that she does not love him.
 She runs to Seantum and professes to love him—all to make Corianton willing to leave.
 Corianton grabs a sword and starts to fight Seantum, but Shiblon finds them and interrupts the fight.
 Seantum kills Shiblon, and Corianton becomes disconsolate and vows to head home.

 The scene shifts back to Zarahemla, where Alma is hosting a feast for the converts he made in Antionum before the mission collapsed.
 They are joined by a group professing to be converts from Siron.
-However, they are really soldiers from Seantum's army who have come as part of a planned Zoamite/Lamanite invasion of Zarahemla.
-Alma tells Relia about Corinaton's disgrace and, while they are consoling each other, Corinatnon comes upon them and begs Alma's forgiveness.
+However, they are really soldiers from Seantum's army who have come as part of a planned Zoramite/Lamanite invasion of Zarahemla.
+Alma tells Relia about Corianton's disgrace and, while they are consoling each other, Corinatnon comes upon them and begs Alma's forgiveness.
 He tells them both about Shiblon's death, and then he tells them about a dream that he had of the coming Christ.
 Alma is joyful that his wayward son has returned, and he returns to the feast with his son.

 Isobel/Zoan learns of Seantum's plans and comes to warn Corianton.
 She meets Relia, who rebuffs her for causing Corianton's downfall.
 Isabol/Zoan tells Relia that she loves Corianton, and Relia comforts her.
 Together, they sound the alarm to indicate that the city is under attack.
 The palace is soon overrun with Seantum's invading army, but Corianton leads the Nephite army and drives the invading forces from the city.
 The defeated Seantum finds Isobel and stabs her.
 Corianton defeats Seantum in a sword fight, but Relia stops him from striking the killing blow.
 With her dying breath, Isabel exonerates Corianton of any wrongdoing, leaving him free to marry the lovely Relia, who had always been in love with Corianton but had been betrothed to Shiblon by her parents.